publications

 DOI · Altmetric

 Tests LLM-based annotation against human experts and traditional classifiers.
-Its impact is practical: it provides a benchmark and workflow shift for computational social science methods.
+The paper offers a practical benchmark for using language models in computational social science, while also making the case for careful validation.

 7) Validation is the Central Challenge for Generative Social Simulation (Artificial Intelligence Review, 2025)